Documentation

 Trusted contacts

 The trust graph behind search, names, and your feed is your contacts.
-Add one from a signed invite URL — in the Library's “Trusted peers” panel, copy your own pear://contact… invite and paste a friend's.
-The invite carries their pubkey + name + signature + binding key, and is rejected if the signature doesn't verify.
+In the Library's “Trusted peers” panel, copy a signed contact invitation and paste a friend's.
+The invitation carries their public key, name, signature, and binding key, and is rejected if the signature doesn't verify.
 One verified contact then powers all the federation.

 • Build & publish from the Sites tab.